What is capacity?

 If you don’t have an Advance Directive or Welfare Power of Attorney

 They’ll base their decision on what they think will ‘benefit’ you, and they must take into account the views of your family members or others close to you.
 However, legally, they don’t have to follow what these people say.
-This means that if you haven’t made an Advance Directive or Welfare Power of Attorney, the doctor has the final say about what treatments you receive.
+This means that if you haven’t made an Advance Directive or Welfare Power of Attorney, the doctor will decide what treatments you receive.